 The blacksmith failed to place a horseshow properly, so he made the demon feel pain as soon as he placed the hoof on the ground.
 To make Dunstan feel better, the demon promised him to protect all the houses that have a horseshoe fixed on the door, from all curses.

 This is why it is still believed that this piece of iron can ward off evil spirits.

-Horseshoe is one of the most powerful amulets and consequently, one of the best known and most effective.
-Its popularity undoubtedly comes from its shape and from the fact that iron is the most active metal against the evil eye.
+Horseshoe is one of the most powerful amulets and, consequently, one of the best known and most effective.
+Its popularity undoubtedly comes from its shape and from the fact that iron is the most active protection against the evil eye.

 Even the ancient Romans used horseshoe as an amulet to defend themselves from the plague and, in the Middle Ages, it was also used by doctors as a means of healing.

-Today the horseshoe is used all over the world as a talisman against the evil eye, with the only warning to hang it with the points pointing upwards.
+Today the horseshoe is used worldwide as a talisman against the evil eye, with the only warning to hang it with the points pointing upwards.

 If it is hanging on the wall, or somewhere else, it must always have its ends facing upwards to work.

 Touching it brings luck and riches, but it shouldn’t be new.
-In order to work, it has to be used by an animal.
+To work, it has to be used by an animal.